-Doctors currently suspect that there are links between Covid-19 and erectile dysfunction (ED).
-Research together with several anecdotal accounts suggest that growing numbers of men afflicted by Covid-19 are complaining about the condition.
+As mentioned above, research has shown that there are links between Covid-19 and erectile dysfunction (ED).
+This together with several anecdotal accounts suggest that growing numbers of men afflicted by Covid-19 are complaining about the condition.

 It may be that inflamed blood vessels in the body triggered by Covid are causing ED in some male patients after they have recovered from the virus.

 Researchers want more studies to be undertaken to explore a suspected correlation between men who contracted the virus and went on to develop pneumonia, which can in turn trigger inflammation of the blood vessels, and then ED.
 Another hypothesis is that Covid-19 may damage the Leydig cells that produce testosterone.